holmjohnii/weworked-api/resources/timesheets.md

 `GET /v1/timesheets/weekly`

 ##### cURL Example
-`curl -H "x-api-key: YOURAPIKEY" -H "x-ww-user: YOUREMAIL" GET "https://api.weworked.com/v1/weekly?userid=501&date=04/03/2020"`
+`curl -H "x-api-key: YOURAPIKEY" -H "x-ww-user: YOUREMAIL" GET "https://api.weworked.com/v1/weekly?userid=501&date=2020-04-05"`

 ### Parameters
 ##### * = Required
 * `* userid` - The unique identifier for the user.
 * `* date` - The date of the timesheet to return.
+Format yyyy-mm-dd.

 ### Returns
 Returns an array of timesheet objects for a specific week.